 In 1903, J. Jacques & Son came along and decided to change the name of Gossima to table tennis.
 This became a fashionable game in England and took the world by storm.

 If you’re like most people, you can picture a ping-pong ball in your head.
-However, you may have a hard time estimating the size and weight.
+However, you may have a hard time estimating table tennis ball size and weight.
 So what is the diameter of the table tennis ball?

-At one time, the ping-pong ball was actually smaller, with a diameter measuring at 3.8 centimeters, which is 1.5 inches.
+At one time, the size was actually smaller, the diameter of a table tennis ball was 3.8 centimeters, which is 1.5 inches.
 Their circumference is 12.56 centimeters, which is 4.94 inches.
 However, though it’s a fun fact to file away in your brain when people are talking about ping-pong balls, they discuss diameter, not circumference.

-While the size of a ping-pong ball is pretty much standard across the board, you will find variations in color.
+While there is a standard table tennis ball size across the board, you will find variations in color.
 The orange ones are great for casual games since they’re easy to see.
 However, in official tournament play, the white balls are used because they work well with the blue or green tables- and are easy to see.

 There are some people that have a hard time determining if a Trusted SourcePing-Pong Ball | Table Tennis Ball Dimensions & Drawings | Dimensions.com Table Tennis Balls (Ping pong balls) are spherical polymer balls fabricated specifically for the sport.
 Ping pong balls are colored as either white or orange depending on the table surface and game style.
 White balls are official tournament balls and pair well with blue or green tables, while orange balls are used for casual games as they are easier to see in most settings. www.dimensions.com is bigger- especially at first glance.
 However, once you look closer and measure the two balls, it’s easy to see that a golf ball is bigger.